DistrictDataLabs/yellowbrick/docs/api/text/index.rst

 -  :doc:`dispersion`: plot the dispersion of target words throughout a corpus
 -  :doc:`postag`: plot the counts of different parts-of-speech throughout a tagged corpus

-Note that the examples in this section require a corpus of text data, see :doc:`loading a text corpus <corpus>` for more information.
+Note that the examples in this section require a corpus of text data, see :doc:`the hobbies corpus <../datasets/hobbies>` for a sample dataset.

 .. code:: python